jackyko1991/jackyko1991.github.io/_posts/2019-01-16-Blog-Introduction.md

 image: cutting.jpg
 ---

 Hi everyone!
 I'm Jacky and working as a software developer on medical images.
 By the time I issuing this post, I have been worked for 5 years in this area.
 It is very hard to newbies to enter this discipline as it includes both computer and medical knowledges.
-The blog's aim is deliver experience in this domain to shorten dummies learning period and lowering the entry difficulty.
+The blog's aim is to deliver my experiences in this domain to shorten dummies learning period and lowering the entry difficulty.

 So...let's begin!!!